-Lab Exercise 2-1: Configuring a Transit AS
+Lab 2-1: Configuring a Transit AS

-Complete this lab exercise to practice what you learned in the related lesson.
+Complete this lab activity to practice what you learned in the related module.

-In this exercise, you will enable a service provider network with multiple BGP connections to other autonomous systems to behave as a transit AS.
-After completing this exercise, you will be able to meet these objectives:
+In this activity, you will enable a service provider network with multiple BGP connections to other autonomous systems to behave as a transit AS.
+After completing this activity, you will be able to meet these objectives: